Stingray

 Stingrays are very easily recognizable and have pancake-like bodies.

-Stingrays are fish that are known to be able to glide gracefully through the water.
-There are about 200 different species of stingrays in the oceans around the world.
-They are also found in lakes and freshwater rivers.
+Stingrays are fish able to glide gracefully through the water.
+There are about 200 different species in the oceans around the world.
+They also live in lakes and freshwater rivers.
 Categorized as a group of sea rays, they are related to sharks.

-They consist of eight families of fish Plesiobatidae, Urotrygonidae, Hexatrygonidae, Urolophidae, Potamotrygonidae, Dasyatidae, Myliobatidae, and Gymnuridae.
-However, stingrays all around the world face threat to survival.
-Rather than bones, the body of a stingray is just made of cartilage.
+They consist of eight families of fish: Plesiobatidae, Urotrygonidae, Hexatrygonidae, Urolophidae, Potamotrygonidae, Dasyatidae, Myliobatidae, and Gymnuridae.
+However, stingrays all around the world face threats to survival.
+Rather than bones, their bodies consist of cartilage.

 These fish also have camouflaging capabilities that allow them to escape their predators.